WaiSiuKei/worker-render/README.md

 # A multi-thread editor

-A experimental project to study how to build a multi-thread web editor.
+An experimental project to study how to build a multi-thread web editor.

 ## DEMO
 [waisiukei.github.io/worker-render](https://waisiukei.github.io/worker-render/)